Skip to content

 How to Tune the Parameters

-The detect_objects_using_qwen Skill has 2 parameters:
+The detect_objects_using_qwen Skill has 1 parameter:

-objects_to_detect (required):
+prompt (required):

 • Natural language description of objects to detect